Wingecarribee Animal Shelter

-The shelter is open to the public by appointment only and only for genuine enquiries about adopting cats or dogs until further notice.
+Entry to the shelter is by appointment only and only for genuine enquiries about adopting cats or dogs.

 All visitors including volunteers must report to the shelter office on arrival.